DulminiD/Underwater/README.md

 This package is used to maintain the LED or the transmitter of the system

-i.
-Open a terminal in the "Optical-Aspect" folder. ii.
-Build the LED package "colcon build --packages-select LED_pkg". iii.
+I. Open a terminal in the "Optical-Aspect" folder.
+II.
+Build the LED package "colcon build --packages-select LED_pkg".
+III.
 Run commands " . install/setup.bash" and ". install/local_setup.bash" to add the workspace to the path

 There are 2 scripts.
-    a. led_blink_function - Sending ON and OFF sigals to the LED
+    i. led_blink_function - Sending ON and OFF sigals to the LED

-        > Run using "ros2 run LED_pkg led_blink" command
+        Run using command
+        'ros2 run LED_pkg led_blink'

-    b. led_random_packet_function - Sending a random packet of signal to the LED
+    ii. led_random_packet_function - Sending a random packet of signal to the LED

-        > Run using "ros2 run LED_pkg led_packet" command
+        Run using command
+        'ros2 run LED_pkg led_packet'

 2. Camera package

 This package is used to maintain the camera or the receiver of the system

-i.
-Open a terminal in the "Optical-Aspect" folder. ii.
-Build the LED package "colcon build --packages-select Camera_pkg". iii.
+I. Open a terminal in the "Optical-Aspect" folder.
+II.
+Build the LED package "colcon build --packages-select Camera_pkg".
+III.
 Run commands " . install/setup.bash" and ". install/local_setup.bash" to add the workspace to the path

 There are 6 scripts.
-    a. oakd_rgb_function - Turns on the RGB camera
+    i. oakd_rgb_function - Turns on the RGB camera

-        > Run using "ros2 run Camera_pkg oakd_rgb" command
+        Run using command
+        'ros2 run Camera_pkg oakd_rgb'

-    b. oakd_imu_function - Collect information from IMU details from accelerator and gyrometer of the oakd camera
+    ii. oakd_imu_function - Collect information from IMU details from accelerator and gyrometer of the oakd camera

-        > Run using "ros2 run Camera_pkg oakd_imu_rotation" command
+        Run using command
+        'ros2 run Camera_pkg oakd_imu_rotation'

-    c. oakd_imu_rotation_function - Collect information from IMU rotation functions of the oakd camera
+    iii. oakd_imu_rotation_function - Collect information from IMU rotation functions of the oakd camera

-        > Run using "ros2 run Camera_pkg oakd_imu_rotation_function" command
+        Run using command
+        'ros2 run Camera_pkg oakd_imu_rotation_function'

-    d. oakd_stereo_function - Turns on the stereo cameras
+    iv. oakd_stereo_function - Turns on the stereo cameras

-        > Run using "ros2 run Camera_pkg oakd_stereo" command
+        Run using command
+        'ros2 run Camera_pkg oakd_stereo'

-    e. oakd_main_function - Turns on the RGB camera saving a video and collects IMU details
+    v. oakd_main_function - Turns on the RGB camera saving a video and collects IMU details

-        > Run using "ros2 run Camera_pkg oakd_main" command
+        Run using command
+        'ros2 run Camera_pkg oakd_main'

-    e. oakd_receiver_function - Idenities whether the light in ON or OFF
+    vi. oakd_receiver_function - Idenities whether the light in ON or OFF

-        > Run using "ros2 run Camera_pkg oakd_receiver" command
+        Run using command
+        'ros2 run Camera_pkg oakd_receiver'